Extreme operating excellence in life

 The point

-I was having a conversation with a close friend recently where they joked I didn’t have a great work ethic (I don’t blame them for saying that—they’ve only seen me in the outlet of school); it’s something I couldn’t stop thinking about, and what led me to write this.
-It’s a function of the environment that I let influence my mindset — if I don’t actively seek something that lets me manifest deep care for the thing, and inspires a pursuit for excellence.
+I was having a conversation with a close friend who recently joked that I didn’t have a great work ethic (I don’t blame them for saying that—they’ve only seen me in the outlet of school).
+It’s something I couldn’t stop thinking about, and what led me to write this.
+I realized that behaviour is a function of the environment that I let influence my mindset — it’s what happens if I don’t actively seek something that lets me manifest deep care and inspires a pursuit for excellence.

-When you constantly brush the border of mental overdrive, between normalness and excellence, and don’t quit, you’ll feel the zen state that the highest performance people feel in their respective crafts; and it’ll only be fuel to keep you pushing through.
+When you constantly brush and cross the border of mental overdrive between normalness and excellence, and don’t quit, you’ll feel the zen state that the highest performance people seem to feel in their crafts; and it’s only fuel to help you push through.

 That feeling of mental overdrive will never not feel hard, but you’ll always keep getting closer to true excellence—even if that’s a goalpost you never actually reach.